Manage Flood Risk

-Including Watershed Planning and Green Infrastructure into State Hazard Mitigations Plans — EPA fact sheet on the four main benenfits of integrating planning and resources for getting started.
+Including Watershed Planning and Green Infrastructure into State Hazard Mitigations Plans — EPA fact sheet on the four main benefits of integrating planning and resources for getting started.

 Why Connect with your State Hazard Mitigation Office? — EPA fact sheet on the benefits of, and opportunities for, integrating Watershed Plans with FEMA Hazard Mitigation Plans.

-Rain Garden Reserve (PDF)(2 pp, 2 MB, About PDF) Exit —This case study from the city of Cuyahoga Falls, Ohio, demonstrates how using a series of rain gardens can mitigate localized flooding.
+Rain Garden Reserve —This webcast presentation from the city of Cuyahoga Falls, Ohio, demonstrates how using a series of rain gardens can mitigate localized flooding.
 The 24,000-square foot park drains an approximately 3-acre residential area and enhances outdoor recreational opportunities for the community.

 Planning for Flood Recovery and Long-Term Resilience in Vermont: Smart Growth Approaches for Disaster-Resilient Communities (PDF)(64 pp, 390 K, About PDF) - This report describes strategies that communities can use to become more flood resilient, including: